sxc2/w266-nlp-resumes/docs/README.md

 ## 5 Conclusion

-We demonstrated the viability of using structured HTML in Bi-Directional LSTM RNN models a resume corpus for prediction and classification.
+We demonstrated the viability of using structured HTML in bi-directional LSTM RNN models a resume corpus for prediction and classification.
 Model features included pretrained Word2Vec embeddings and features generated by the RNN.
 While LSTM was either on par or significantly better than baseline logistic regression models, using HTML in the neural models also demonstrated performance on par or better than plain text.

 Despite the positive results, utilizing larger training sets, creating a custom trained set of embeddings from the resume corpus, and further tuning of LSTM input parameters would likely improve performance for each of the predictor variables we tested.